vocdoni/developer-portal/docs/get-started/01-intro.md

   voteType: {
     uniqueChoices: false, // if the choices are unique when voting
     maxVoteOverwrites: 0, // number of times a vote can be overwritten
-    costFromWeight: false, // for cuadrating voting
+    costFromWeight: false, // for quadratic voting
-    costExponent: 10000, // for cuadrating voting
+    costExponent: 10000, // for quadratic voting
   }
 })
 ~~~